Xfire: History

 On August 2, 2010, Xfire was acquired by Titan Gaming, a skill-based matchmaking service for game developers.
 Titan Gaming had raised only US$1 million prior to the acquisition, so Viacom likely sold Xfire for significantly less than they bought it.
 On the day of the acquisition, the Xfire team broadcast a message to all users stating that most of the original employees would be leaving.
 The message was later put on Xfire's website.
 In October 2011, little over a year after it was acquired, Xfire was spun off from Titan Gaming and raised US$4 million in funding.
 Xfire's president estimated that US$44 million had been invested into the company up to that point.

 After regaining independence, Xfire pivoted to focus on the Asian market.
 On April 10, 2012, it hired Malcom CasSelle, a former Tencent executive, as CEO.
 On the same day, it announced a joint venture with a Chinese Communist Youth League-affiliated company to localize and distribute its service in mainland China.
-A month later, it raised US$3 million dollars in a funding round led by IDM Venture Capital, a Singapore-based firm.
-The financing was aimed at expanding Xfire's market share in Asia, and the company said it would likely be part of a larger round of funding.However, this was the last round of funding the company received before its demise.
+A month later, it raised US$3 million in a funding round led by IDM Venture Capital, a Singapore-based firm.
+The financing was aimed at expanding Xfire's market share in Asia, and the company said it would likely be part of a larger round of funding.
+However, this was the last round of funding the company received before its demise.

 On June 10, 2015, Xfire announced that its social services would be shut down on Friday, June 12 with only 2 days' notice.
 The home page for the social part of Xfire at that time linked to an export page where users could download all their previously uploaded screenshots and videos.